angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

-doesn't let you search your deck and Doomsday is a search effect, but in this case I had TO in hand, I called a judge to make sure I understood it correctly, and in fact Doomsday removes deck and graveyard in this boardstate, I cast dark ritual + DD and played TO with an empty library.
+doesn't let you search your deck and Doomsday is a search effect, but in this case I had TO in hand, I called a judge to make sure I understood it correctly, and in fact Doomsday removes deck and graveyard in this boardstate, I cast dark ritual + Dd and played TO with an empty library.
 G2 I lost to an Endurance and having my life total pressured, g3 I kept a hand without lands but with 2x petals, Cabal Ritual and a Doomsday, it would be very hard to make a pile to play around Endurance and Boseiju, without knowing my opponent's hand I made a